#MAGANDANGMORENX

 In March 2021, Asia Jackson was celebrated in a new book about modern Pinay heroes, Fearless Filipinas: 12 Women Who Dared to be Different. read more

-The MORENX collection made a bold statement with powerful phrases like "you can't tell me who I am" and "warning: to be proud in your own skin is extremely powerful and menacing at the same time."
-The response was overwhelming, with the collection selling out not once, not twice, but an astonishing four times.
-This effectively demonstrated the profound impact of the movement and the collective desire to celebrate and embrace diverse beauty.
+With messages like “You can’t tell me who I am” and “Warning: To be proud in your own skin is extremely powerful—and menacing at the same time,” the collection struck a deep cultural chord.
+It sold out not once, but four times—underscoring the movement’s impact and the growing demand for fashion that speaks to authenticity and self-empowerment.